-The fellow will have his/her own clinic based out of the University of Kansas Health System's Sports Medicine and Performance Center at the Indian Creek Campus.
-Two and a half days a week the fellow will evaluate and care for his/her own patients and be precepted by each of the members of the Primary Care Sports Medicine faculty.
+Fellows will have their own clinic based out of the University of Kansas Health System's Sports Medicine and Performance Center at the Indian Creek Campus.
+Two and a half days a week, fellows will evaluate and care for their own patients and be precepted by each of the members of the Primary Care Sports Medicine faculty.

 The PCSM fellowship has a longitudinal curriculum where the fellow alternates between orthopedic subspecialties, musculoskeletal radiology, and electives.
 Rotations include working with sports orthopedic surgeons and other orthopedic specialty clinics, including elbow, hand/wrist, and foot/ankle.

-They will also spend one day a week in Lawrence, Kansas working in an orthopedic clinic with one of the team orthopedic surgeons seeing Division 1 collegiate athletes and in training room under the direction of the Head Team Physician for the University of Kansas.
-As part of this collegiate experience, the fellow will be on the sideline for home football games and other athletic events as determined by the Head Team Physician.
+They will also spend one day a week at KU Athletics in Lawrence, Kansas, seeing Division-I collegiate athletes and in training room under the direction of the head team physician for the University of Kansas.
+As part of this collegiate experience, the fellow will be on the sideline for home football games and other athletic events as determined by the head team physician.